 I’m nearly half a century old.
 I can hardly remember my fourth grade teacher’s name—much less who my hero was at the time.
 But my hero now is my wife, Miho.
 Her love for me, and the myriad ways in which she supports our family, has truly been a blessing and an inspiration for me.
 In close second to her would be the Vietnamese monk and peace activist, Thich Nhat Hanh.
 His book, The Heart of the Buddha’s Teaching, is the bee’s knees.

 This was the hardest question of all by far.
 You might as well be asking about the shape of my soul.
 Perhaps this is a bit of a dodge, but I opted to take a Spirit Animal Quiz online to shed some light on the subject, and my result was a butterfly.

 In light of my recent transition from teaching in the public sector to working in the IT industry, this result kind of makes sense.
 It’s a bit lame, tho, isn’t it?
 I mean, really, me?
 A butterfly?
 I’m much more of a bear.
 A teddy bear!

 Like this post?
-Check out this previous Employee Highlight featuring one of our Customer Support Engineers, Asuka Goya.
+Check out this previous Teammate Highlight featuring one of our Customer Support Engineers, Asuka Goya.